amarnus/ng-codemirror-dictionary-hint/README.md

 ## Usage

+You can install using `bower`:

+    bower install ng-codemirror-dictionary-hint

 Load the script files into your application.
 Note that you need to load the [CodeMirror hint addon](http://codemirror.net/doc/manual.html#addons) as well.